 • You are pressed for time and don't think the study will provide enough value to justify the time commitment.

-• You are confident that your idea is feasible, and a study will only confirm what you already believe.
+• You are confident that your idea is feasible, and a study will only confirm your beliefs.

 • The change or investment is not significant enough to warrant the study.